 We currently rely primarily on a combination of trade secrets, copyrights, trademarks, patents, patents pending, and nondisclosure agreements to establish and protect our proprietary rights in our products.
 No assurances can be given that others will not independently develop similar technologies, or duplicate or design around aspects of our technology.
 In addition, we cannot assure that any patent or registered trademark owned by us will not be invalidated, circumvented or challenged, or that the rights granted thereunder will provide competitive advantages to us.
 Litigation may be necessary to enforce our intellectual property rights.
-We believe our products and other proprietary rights do not infringe upon any proprietary rights of third parties; however, we cannot assure that third parties will not assert i nfringement claims in the future.
+We believe our products and other proprietary rights do not infringe upon any proprietary rights of third parties; however, we cannot assure that third parties will not assert infringement claims in the future.
 Our industry is characterized by vigorous protection of intellectual property rights.
-Such claims and the resulting litigation are expensive and could divert our attention, regardless of the merit of such claims.
 In the event of a successful claim, we might be required to license third-party technology or redesign our products, which may not be possible or economically feasible.